SheepShaver: Features

 SheepShaver is capable of running Mac OS 7.5.2 through 9.0.4 (though it needs the image of an Old World ROM to run Mac OS 8.1 or below), and can be run inside a window so that the user can run classic Mac OS and either BeOS, Intel-based Mac OS X, Linux, or Windows applications at the same time.

-Although SheepShaver does have Ethernet support and CD-quality sound output, it does not emulate the memory management unit.
-This precludes support for versions 9.1 through 9.2.2, the final release.
-While adding MMU emulation has been discussed, the feature has not been added because of the time and effort required in implementing it.
+Although SheepShaver has Ethernet support and CD-quality sound output, it does not emulate the memory management unit.
+Because of this, Mac OS 9.1 through 9.2.2, the final release, are not supported.
+While the adding of this functionality through emulation has been discussed, it has not been added because of the time and effort required in implementing it.